PrimaveraDeveloper/identity-server/ref/endpoints/token-endpoint.md

 You can invoke the endpoint directly as any other HTTP call.

-However it is easier to use `Primavera.Hydrogen.IdentityModel.Client.TokenClient` as it provides methods tailored for each grant type and it deals with encoding the parameters and parsing the response correctly.
+However, it is easier to use `Primavera.Hydrogen.IdentityModel.Client.TokenClient` as it provides methods tailored for each grant type and it deals with encoding the parameters and parsing the response correctly.